Hostages and Missing Families Forum: Activities

-Members asking for signatures calling for the return of hostages at an Israeli mall.
+Members asking for signatures calling for the return of hostages at Lev HaMifratz Mall in Haifa.

 During the first week, the group organized a fundraising drive that raised $500,000 and organized a meeting attended by 500 family members with Gal Hirsch, the Israeli government official coordinating hostage affairs.
 The group launched the hashtag #BringThemHomeNow.
 The Forum recruited hundreds of volunteers in Israel and the United States, including psychologists, social media and communications professionals, former hostages, and former government officials such as David Meidan, who was involved in negotiating the Gilad Shalit prisoner exchange.

 In November 2023 hostages families set off on a five day march from the Hostages Square to the Prime Ministers office to present a demand for the release of all hostages.

 Clock displayed in the Hostages Square counting the time that the hostages have spent being held by Hamas.

 In February 2024, the Hostages and Missing Families Forum filed a war crimes complaint against Hamas at the International Court of Justice.
 The complaint included charges against Hamas leaders of "kidnapping, crimes of sexual violence, torture and other serious allegations".
 The Forum was awarded the Genesis Prize, also referred to as the Jewish Nobel Prize, alongside the JAFI Fund for Victims of Terror; Lev Echad; NATAL-The Israel Trauma and Resiliency Center; and OneFamily-Overcoming Terror Together.

 In April 2025, the Forum published a health report of the currently 24 remaining hostages in Gaza based on prior medical histories, documented images and videos published of them by Hamas, and testimonies about the conditions, statuses and treatment from released hostages.
 The report alleges from testimony from hostages released in January-March 2025 that there was a severe shortage of food, water and medical care leading to malnutrition, weakness and deterioration of their health.
 Additionally, the report alleges that the hostages were subject to physical and mental torture, such as being chained for weeks or months at a time, starvation, being hung by their legs, burns and being held in underground tunnels deprived of natural light and air.

 After a May 2025 report that suggested that Israeli officials were preparing for operations to "resettle the Gaza Strip", the Forum spoke out against the plan.
 Members raised concerns that the government was not focused on the hostages still held, and cited statistics showing that 70% of Israelis oppose resettlement.